Book now

 Video Stoke Series || Vol. 13 - Spring 2024

-Having fished there for over 35 years, we have come to know that the sport fish around Baja are numerous, migratory, adaptable and sometimes hard to come by.
-Throughout the years we have seen the variety of species come and go and come back again.
-The fishing being better on years with more bait fish, cooler (or warmer) ocean conditions, and several other variables.
+Having fished here for over 35 years, we have come to know that the sport fish around Baja are numerous, migratory, and adaptable.
+Through the years, we have seen the variety of species come and go and come back again.
+The fishing being impacted with more bait fish, cooler (or warmer) ocean conditions, and several other variables.
 The one constant though, is that year in and year out, Baja is one of the best sports fishing destinations on earth.

-For us, the 80s and 90s were all about monster Dorado.
-We didn’t really even target other fish.
+For us, the 80s and 90s were all about monster Dorado, and a focus on offshore fishing..
 Local commercial captains would place baited shark buoys ranging for miles and miles.
-This provided an abundance of cover for bait fish, which attracted schooling Dorado, billfish, wahoo among other offshore species.
+This provided an abundance of cover for bait fish, which attracted schooling Dorado, billfish, and wahoo among other offshore species.
 We can remember witnessing acres of Juvenile Dorado and watching Bull Dorado over 50lbs ripping through the school of Juveniles, heads thrashing above the water, devouring their young (!).
 In summer months, it was not unusual to find a school of 40lb Dorado at every fifth or so buoy.
 Tuna were a consistent target, and we would hook a few on a fly each season.
-Fishing for Roosterfish, at that time, was often an afterthought.
+Fishing for Roosterfish and jacks, at that time, were caught messing around on the beach and not particularly targeted from the panga.

-A big change came with the El Nino of ’97, when the water became terrifyingly hot, and bait fish seemed to disappear, along with the sport fish.
+A big change came with the El Nino of ’97, when the water became especially warm, and bait fish seemed to disappear, along with the sport fish.
 We did manage to boat a 60lb Dorado on a fly that year, but that was the highlight.
-The sad state of ocean conditions made targeting Tuna and Billfish an inconsistent proposition.
-At that time, inshore, we noticed that the Roosterfish were foraging on larger bait fish such as Ladyfish and we shifted our focus inshore, targeting the Roosters.
+The state of ocean conditions made targeting Tuna and Billfish an inconsistent proposition.
+At that time, inshore, we noticed that the Roosterfish were foraging on larger bait fish such as Ladyfish, and we shifted our focus inshore, targeting the Roosters.
+This has since become the main attraction for fly fishers in Baja.

 The next few years seemed out of balance.
 Water temps were fluctuating abnormally and, we believe, that this took a toll on Sardine populations.
 The bait and the fishing were scattered and hard to find throughout the season.
-A normal slow rise and fall in water temps seems to suit Sardine and other bait fish populations, possibly due to such short a life span.
+A normal slow rise and fall in water temps seems to suit Sardine and other bait fish populations, possibly because of their shorter life span.

-Eventually, water temperatures started to settle out around 2010 and through the last decade.
-Baitfish has become more abundant, and sport fish have returned with more consistency.
-In that time, regulations have since changed to restrict commercial shark fishing and FADs have replaced baited shark buoys.
+More recently, water temperatures started to even out around 2010 and through the last decade.
+Baitfish have become more abundant, and sport fish have returned with more consistency.
+Also, regulations have since changed to restrict commercial shark fishing and FADs have replaced baited shark buoys.
 Shark populations have again begun to grow adding balance to the fishery.
 The Fads continue to attract bait and larger, 40lb plus Dorado have become common.

-As for the future, one cannot predict the cycles of nature but for our fishery, things are looking up.
+We cannot predict the future, but for our fishery things are looking up.
 In the decades that we have been fishing and guiding clients on Baja’s East Cape, the attention that the Mexican captains and the sport fishermen have put on conservation and catch and release practice has been impactful.
 This wasn’t always the case.
 We believe these efforts will be a part of what keeps this fishery one of the best in the world.

 Please contact us at flyfishmex@gmail.com if you are interested in booking a trip to Mag Bay.